peter-duongGHub/T2A2/README.md

 - **Required body/Header Data**: JWT required, JSON web token required to update a player - only created players with correct tokens can update player
 - **ON SUCCESS**: Returns message of the player object updated to the view and a success code 200
 ![Player-Success](./docs/update_player.PNG)
-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example the player name already exists in the database, a HTTP error code 400 is displayed as well as an error message in the view
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example the player name is missing, a HTTP error code 400 is displayed as well as an error message in the view
 ![Player-Fail](./docs/update_player-fail.PNG)

 #### Delete a player